LisaSmith1/laravel-directory-authentication/README.md

 Default is blank (no prefix).

 For example, LDAP might store the employee ID as numeric (`XXXXXXXXX`) but your database stores it as a textual value prepended with `members:` (ex: `members:XXXXXXXXX`).
 You would then set this value to `members:` and your database lookups would work.

+### LDAP_DB_RETURN_FAKE_USER

+Determines whether to return an actual user instance if the user was found in the directory but not in the database.

+If `true`, a user instance will be returned with LDAP attributes that can then be used to create the user in the database.

+If `false`, the authentication attempt will fail outright if the user is not in the database because `Auth::attempt()` will return `false`.

+Default is `false`.

 ## The MetaUser Class